Guide to product research

-Recently we held a meetup where Dashly and other IT companies talked internal researches.
-We invited Alisa Velminskaya, user researcher at Skyeng, who told us about how Skyeng’s research team manages to combine user research and data analysis.
-She also shared some research organizing experience.
-Other representatives who joined her to talk about their companies’ research methods were Ekaterina Syuma, product designer at Miro, and Maxim Golovkin, head of web & mobile development at ER-Telecom.
-The one shooting questions at them was Dmitrii Sergeev, the CEO & founder of Dashly.
+Recently we held a meetup where Dashly and other IT companies talked about internal researches.
+We invited Alice, a user researcher at Skyeng, who told us about how Skyeng’s research team manages to combine user research and data analysis.
+She also shared some research organizing experiences.
+Other representatives who joined her to talk about their companies’ research methods were Kate, product designer at Miro, and Max, head of web & mobile development at ER-Telecom.
+The one shouting questions at them was Dimitrii Ive, the CEO & founder of Dashly.

 Why product companies like researches even more than colleges do

 While conducting qualitative researches on the development stage lets you save time and resources you would otherwise waste implementing useless features, later stage researches may let you see how to increase your key metrics and simplify the main processes of your company.

 The key of a product research is in it taking as shortest cycle as possible — the sooner your idea meets harsh reality (with your team receiving valuable feedback on the way) the less losses in time, money and other resources your company will eventually suffer.